okionka/RedMatic_wiki/Use-a-toggle-function-node-for-light.md

+## A simpler Flow to toggle light with a boolean toggle node

 Similar to the previous part we can toggle an boolean input to a sequence of true and false.
 Thus we need a node that stores its boolean sate to change it to the opposite.